Fwwebbird/New-Users/README.md

 - **Note:** Ensure you're logged into Postfix before running this or it will do nothing, forcing multiple login sessions.

 ### Elevate:
-- Opens the Elevate tab.
+- Opens an Elevate tab.

 Some people are requesting automation, but there are no plans for that (at this time 😉).